Lucius (video game): Plot

-Lucius continues to cull the members of his house until only Charles and Nancy are left.
+Lucius continues to kill off the residents of the manor until only Charles and Nancy remain.
 An increasingly disturbed Charles begins to suspect Lucius may be cursed.
 While attempting to prove this to a mentally unstable Nancy, he is mind-controlled into killing her with a nearby nailgun.
-McGuffin and his deputy arrive as this takes place.
+McGuffin and his deputy arrive and witness the apparent murder.
 Charles accuses Lucius as he flees the scene.
-Lucius is put into the care of McGuffin's deputy, who he manages to decapitate with a ceiling fan.
-Setting the house ablaze with his powers, Lucius is confronted by Charles and priests.
-After Charles is killed—either by Lucius or McGuffin, depending on the player's choice—Lucius leaves the burning manor with McGuffin.
+McGuffin pursues him, leaving Lucius in the care of his deputy.
+Lucius decapitates the deputy with a ceiling fan.
+After setting the house ablaze with his powers, Lucius is confronted by Charles and priests.

+Depending on the player's choices, Charles is killed by either Lucius or McGuffin.
+Afterwards, Lucius leaves the burning manor with McGuffin.